 Subsection 3.
 Detentions are made by the police.
-In case of contraventions of provisions issued pursuant to section 3 (iv), a detention may also be made by the Danish Maritime Authority.
+In case of contraventions of provisions issued pursuant to section 3(iv), a detention may also be made by the Danish Maritime Authority.

 Subsection 4.
-When a ship is detained in accordance with subsection 1, chapter 74 of the Danish Administration of Justice Act on seizure shall apply with the amendments deriving from subsections 1-3.
+When a ship is detained in accordance with subsection 1, sections 417-419 of the Greenland administration of justice act (retsplejelov) on seizure shall apply with the amendments deriving from subsections 1-3.